If you've been part of a wedding party before, you know that participating in your loved one's special day can come with some serious costs. But

 Janessa White, a wedding planner and co-founder of Simply Eloped, tells Bustle.
 "They can be anything you want them to be; at any time."
 As long as the to-be-married person who the party is honoring is happy, it's sure to be a great celebration.
 Starting with the interests of the person getting married can be a great way to brainstorm low-cost options.
 For example, if they really love a good spa day, you don't have to all go drop hundreds of dollars at a fancy spa.
 Instead, plan something at someone's home, and ask everyone to bring some of their favorite face masks, lotions, and nail supplies.
 This will certainly be a more affordable — but still luxurious — way to de-stress, plus you might walk away with a new favorite product.

 how to plan a bachelorette party without making people spend money, according to experts.
-Group of girls friends making picnic outdoor.
+1 Have A Pot Luck Group of girls friends making picnic outdoor.
 They have fun.
 Shutterstock

 There's nothing better than a good meal around a table with people you love.
 While traditionally you might go to an expensive restaurant during a bachelorette party, there are definitely more affordable ways to walk away with a full stomach.
 Throw a pot luck meal at someone's home and ask everyone to bring a dish,